IvanVolchenko/Railway-ticket-office/README.md

 - To see the list of dependencies go [here](./pom.xml).<br>
 - Look at `application.properties` [here](./src/main/resources/application.properties).<br>
+- To know more information about project read [this](./src/main/resources/static/presentation.pptx) presentation.<br>

 In this project MySql is used, that's why all properties are done for this DB.
 To run this project on your computer you have to change the properties